 6. Lighting and accessories

-Quality three-point-lighting is crucial to ensuring your instructor is shown in the best possible light (pun intended).
-You can purchase a full studio light set or simply some accessories for your iPhone.
+Quality three-point-lighting is crucial to ensure your instructor shines (pun intended).
+You can purchase a full studio light set or only some accessories for your iPhone.

 Either way, you’ll want to research interview lighting techniques certify you look professional.